Boomatang/integreatly-operator-cleanup-harness/README.md

 # integreatly-operator-cleanup-harness

-This harness sets up the [cluster-service](https://github.com/integr8ly/cluster-service) image by with the required aws credentials and cluster id.
+This harness sets up the [cluster-service](https://github.com/integr8ly/cluster-service) image with the required aws credentials and cluster infrastructure id.
-When running this image there are two args that  can be passed in.
+When running this image the possible arguments are.

-- `cleanup` -> required to run being the cluster-service.
-Without this the image will exit.
-- `dry-run` -> set the cluster-service into dry run mode
+- `dry-run` -> set the cluster-service into dry run mode.
+The [cluster-service](https://github.com/integr8ly/cluster-service) will be use in dry run and not remove any resources from aws.
+Create namespaces are will not be cleaned up.
+Namespace: `redhat-rhmi-operator-cleanup-harness`

 ## Building the image
 To run the image on a cluster you must build and push the image to an image repository.